 Your Network Management Card-enabled device creates an internally-generated HTTPS certificate.
-It is recommended that you use the NMC Security Wizard CLI utility to create a custom certificate to help strengthen authenticity.
+It is recommended that you use the NMC Security Wizard CLI utility or the ssl command in the CLI tocreate a custom certificate to help strengthen authenticity.
+For more information, see Using the NMC Security Wizard CLI Utility and Using the ssl command in the Command Line Interface.